-In recent months I have created a website (ichallenge.club), which integrates with the Strava API and allows users and clubs to set running and cycling goals.
-The primary aim of developing this website was to learn new frameworks and improve my knowledge of the AWS ecosystem.
+I created a website that integrated with the Strava API, which allowed users and clubs to set running and cycling goals.
+The primary aim of developing this website was to learn new frameworks and technologies, such as React, GraphQL and Serverless.
+I also wanted to spend some time improving my knowledge of the AWS ecosystem.

 I was hired by a university research group to create a new AngularJS user interface for the Graasp platform (graasp.eu).
-I also had to modify the platform so that it could be used by Doctors Without Borders Geneva.
-I quickly transitioned into a full stack role and took on further responsibilities, including updating and optimising the SpeakUp web app (speakup.info).
+I also had to modify the website so that it could be used by Doctors Without Borders Geneva.
+I quickly transitioned into a full stack role, becoming the lead developer and taking on further responsibilities, including updating and optimising the SpeakUp web app (speakup.info).
 Alongside the development work I would mentor students and interns, review the code of team members, and provide time estimates for development work.
 There were also a number of Linux and Mac system administration tasks, including migrating the services to new rack servers.

 My first experience of working in a startup was at Amplifier Agency, where I worked with a team of developers to create the Shareable Apps platform (shareableapps.com).
 My role was to automate the creation of jQuery Mobile web apps using data provided by the authoring platform.
 We also created a number of bespoke web apps for clients.